acl2018/acl2018-website/_posts/2017-12-12-invited-speakers.md

 ---
 layout: news
 title: Invited Speakers
-snippet: The invited speakers are Caroline Penstein Rose and Anton van den Hengel
+snippet: The invited speakers are Carolyn Penstein Rose and Anton van den Hengel
 ---

 The ACL 2018 committee is pleased to announce the following invited speakers: